Skip to main content

 2. Choose to record the entire screen or a selected portion

-On Windows (Windows 11 – Snipping Tool)
+On Windows (Snipping Tool)

-2. Click the video camera icon 🎥 to switch to recording mode
+2. Click the video camera icon to switch to recording mode

 3. Click New, select the recording area, then click Start

-4. Click Stop, then Save As to store your recording
+4. Click Stop, then Save As

-If the dialer interface appears broken, missing features, or fails to load properly, try a Hard Refresh before contacting Support.
+📌 Final Tip: If the dialer interface appears broken, missing features, or fails to load properly, try a Hard Refresh before contacting Support.

 Did this answer your question?